Previous dayMarch 20, 2026Next day

 13.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 3.4 earthquake 86 km SW of Nikolski, Alaska came in on March 20, 2026 at 17:14 UTC.
-At a depth of 13.7 km, the event was shallow crustal.
+A magnitude 3.4 seismic event took place 86 km SW of Nikolski, Alaska on March 20, 2026 at 17:14 UTC.
+The event originated approximately 13.7 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 52.441°, -169.849°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 52.441°N, -169.849°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20